ministryofjustice/moj-design-system/app/views/components/multi-file-upload/README.md

-Use the Multi File Upload component to help users upload multiple files at the same time.
+Use the multi file upload component to help users upload multiple files at the same time.

 {{ dsExample({
   name: 'multi-file-upload',